upsidr/merge-gatekeeper/README.md

 ## 🧪 Action Inputs

+There are some customisation available for Merge Gatekeeper.

 <!-- == imptr: inputs / begin from: ./docs/action-usage.md#[inputs] == -->

 | Name       | Description                                                                                                                                                                                                                                                                                          | Required |